CV:

 • How have gasoline content regulations affected U.S. air quality?

-I teach introductory microeconomics for public policy, with courses tailored to undergraduate policy majors and to professional evening masters students.
+I teach introductory microeconomics for undergraduate majors in public policy.
 I also teach a course in energy and environmental economics for PhD students.
 I earned a Ph.D. in Agricultural and Resource Economics from the University of California, Berkeley, in 2008.
 Prior to my graduate studies, I worked for BP in Houston, TX and Anchorage, AK for four years as an engineer and economic analyst.
 I earned a B.S. in Chemical Engineering and a B.A. in Economics from Rice University in 1999.
 I grew up outside of Cleveland, OH.